uoregon-libraries/ojs-podman/migration.md

 - Mirror the files and db volumes from "current" to "next".
 The easiest way to do this is simply rsync the raw files on the host.
 See Note 1 under "Migration Fixes" for an example.
+  - Again, you'll need to deal with the plugins volume in a special way... but this time you only want to mirror the new version's core plugins. *Do not copy the old version's plugins directory*.
 - Start the stack, e.g., `podman compose -f compose.yml -f next.compose.yml up
   -d web`.
 Don't hit the web endpoint yet!
 - The config file will have been copied from its template in the new OJS